 Staff

 Tina has made Alaska her home since 1998.
-For the past eight years, she has worked at UAF’s International Arctic Research Center, in the world of climate science research.
+Before joining AFP, she worked at UAF’s International Arctic Research Center, in the world of climate science research.
 Her academic background is in biology — ask her about what pollinates blueberries!
 Outside of work, she lives and plays in Fairbanks with her husband, two sons, a goofy-looking dog and a grouchy cat.

 You can reach Tina at tina@alaskafellows.org